madskjeldgaard/nvim-supercollider-piano/README.md

 :SCNvimExt piano.play 33
 ```

-You can use piano.midi to play arbitrary MIDIdefs.
+You can use piano.midi to play arbitrary MIDIdefs.<br />
 Arguments are: midinote duration channel.

 ```vim